 That financial assets earn a risk premium as compensation for their exposures to non-diversifiable risks in the market has always been an important guiding principle for asset pricing research.
-Although the fundamental mean-variance efficiency framework conceptually elucidates this risk-return tradeoff, given the sheer number of traded assets, it is challenging to systematically identify important common risk factors that price these asset returns in the cross section and out of sample.
-While the identification of common risk factors concerns mostly the covariance structure of asset returns, and hence, is supported by the covariance-based factor analysis, this prominent analysis framework is oblivious to the first moment (i.e., risk premium) of factors.
+Although the fundamental mean-variance efficiency in the portfolio selection framework [Markowitz \(1952\)](#) conceptually elucidates this risk-return tradeoff, given the sheer number of traded assets, it is challenging to systematically identify important common risk factors that price these asset returns in the cross section and out of sample [Cochrane \(2011\)](#).
+While the statistical identification of common risk factors concerns mostly the covariance structure of asset returns, and hence, is supported by the covariance-based factor analysis, this prominent analysis framework is oblivious to the first moment (i.e., risk premium) of factors.
 As a result, identified common risk factors may have insignificant risk premium and factor prices (i.e., Sharpe ratios), giving rise to a poor performance of pricing models constructed from these factors.

-The current paper introduces a novel approach to bridge this gap between employing powerful covariance-based factor analysis and identifying common risk factors of significant factor prices and pricing performances.
+The current paper proposes a simple approach to inform the prominent covariance-based analysis with the mean values of asset returns.
 The approach has two stages and is intuitive.
-In the first stage, we construct a transformation of asset returns whose second moments (variances and covariances) incorporate information about the first and higher moments (mean returns and Sharpe ratios) of the original assets.
-In the second stage, we implement a covariance-based principal factor analysis (PCA) on the transformed returns to obtain risk factors whose prices are now informed by the risk premium and Sharpe ratios of original assets.
-The framework preserves the elegance and power of the PCA methodology.
-Namely, the constructed principal factors are mutually orthogonal and delineated in terms of their explanation power of the transformed returns' (i.e., the original Sharpe ratios') covariation.
-Since the original and transformed asset returns are equivalent bases of the same return space, the constructed pricing factors pertain to the same fundamental pricing model of interest that governs financial asset returns.
+In the first stage, we construct a transformation of asset returns so that the second moments (variances and covariances) of the transformed returns are proportional to the first and higher moments (mean returns and Sharpe ratios) of the original assets.
+In the second stage, we implement a principal factor analysis (PCA) on the transformed returns, identifying risk factors whose prices are informed by the risk premium and Sharpe ratios of the original assets.
+The approach preserves the elegance of the PCA methodology.
+The constructed principal factors are uncorrelated and delineated by their ability to explain the volatilities of the transformed returns, or the Sharpe ratios of the original assets.
+Since the original and transformed asset returns are equivalent bases of the same return space, the constructed factors pertain to the same fundamental pricing model of interest that governs financial asset returns.